resurfaceio/logger-ebpf/README.md

 ## Environment Variables

-These environment variables are required to configure this eBPF agent and to control what information is logged.
+These environment variables are required to configure the logger and to control what information is logged.

 | Variable Name             | Description                                                                                                                                                                                        |
 |---------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|